Menu Close

 In July 2017, just months after arriving in office, Trump reversed the decision, tweeting “our military must be focused on decisive and overwhelming victory and cannot be burdened with the tremendous medical costs and disruption that transgender in the military would entail.”

-Trump’s administration insists it’s not a “ban” because active duty transgender individuals may continue serving in their true gender, receiving hormone treatments and having gender-affirming surgery.
+Trump’s administration insists it’s not a “ban” because active-duty transgender individuals may continue serving in their true gender, receiving hormone treatments and having gender-affirming surgery.

 However, under the new policy, individuals with gender dysphoria taking hormones, or anyone who’s undergone a gender transition, cannot enlist.
 Furthermore, any active duty troops diagnosed with gender dysphoria must serve in their assigned sex and may not take hormones or have gender-affirming surgery.